PatrickEifler/kickoff/learn/use.md

 		Define your path variables
 	</label>
 	<div class="checklistInfo">
-		It can be useful to save certain paths as variables to ease development, especially image paths
+		It can be useful to save certain paths as variables to ease development, especially image paths.
 	</div>

 	<label class="control">